BUG1989/tengine-docs-en/source_compile/compile_linux.md

 make install
 ```

-编译完成后 build/install/lib 目录会生成 `libtengine-lite.so` 文件，如下所示：
+After compilation, the build/install/lib directory will generate `libtengine-lite.so` as shown below:

 ```bash
 install